SingularityKChen/Weekly_Review_in_NTU/Glean/2020-07-10-Glean-Network-Topology.md

 ---
 layout: post
 title: "[Glean] Network Topology"
 description: "Network topology is the arrangement of the elements of a communication network.
-Including point-to-point, bus, star, ring or circular, mesh, tree, hybrid, or daisy chain."
+Including point to point, bus, star, ring or circular, mesh, tree, hybrid, or daisy chain."
 categories: [Glean]
 tags: [Mesh, Network]
 last_updated: 2020-07-10 20:20:00 GMT+8
 excerpt: "Network topology is the arrangement of the elements of a communication network.
-Including point-to-point, bus, star, ring or circular, mesh, tree, hybrid, or daisy chain."
+Including point to point, bus, star, ring or circular, mesh, tree, hybrid, or daisy chain."
 redirect_from:
   - /2020/07/10/
 ---